gohugoio/hugoDocs/content/en/hugo-pipes/js.md

   Default is `iife`, a self-executing function, suitable for inclusion as a <script> tag.

 sourceMap
 : Whether to generate source maps.
-Enum, currently only `inline` (we will improve that).
+Enum, currently only `inline` or `external`.

 ### Import JS code from /assets